ready4-dev/readyforwhatsnext/content/en/docs/Model/Modules/Using-Modules/Programs/_index.md

 - Model - modules
 - Model - modules (programs)
 description: >
   Modules for modelling the efficacy, cost-effectiveness and budget impact of youth mental health programs (e.g. interventions for prevention, treatment and wellbeing) are collectively referred to as the "On Target" model.
-No programs modules are yet available - see details on [preliminary work in progress](/docs/model/modules/pipeline/pipeline-programs/).
+Some initial modules from the [costly](https://ready4-dev.github.io/costly/) library are available.
+There is also even more preliminary [work in progress](/docs/model/modules/pipeline/pipeline-programs/).
 ---